otto-de/jlineup/docs/WEB.md

     * Post your [JLineup config](CONFIGURATION.md) to this endpoint to start a 'before' run.
     * If your config is valid, JLineup sends an `202 Accepted` return code.
     * The created *runId* is returned in the location header.
-    * The content type is application/json
+    * The content type is `application/json` or `application/yaml`

 * ***POST*** `/runs/{runId}`
     * Starts an 'after' run for the given *runId*.
-    * The content type is application/json
+    * The content type is `application/json` or `application/yaml`

 *Hint*: You can always see a human readable representation of your jobs on http://localhost:8080/internal/reports

 ### Example

-Use a REST client of your choice ans post the example config to your server:
+Use a REST client of your choice and post the example config to your server.

+Both JSON and YAML are accepted; set the `Content-Type` header accordingly.

+**JSON example:**

 POST `http://localhost/runs/`